 DVM MS or PhD Combined Degree Program

-A combined degree program is offered jointly by the Purdue University College of Veterinary Medicine and the Graduate School.
-This program is designed to provide research training to highly qualified and strongly motivated students to pursue academic and research careers in the biomedical sciences.
-These students typically are able to meet the requirements of both the MS and the DVM degree in four to five years or the PhD degree and the DVM degree in six to seven years.
+The Purdue University College of Veterinary Medicine offers the option to simultaneously pursue a veterinary degree and graduate training leading to a MS or PhD degree.
+This offers highly qualified and strongly motivated students the opportunity to prepare for academic and research careers in the biomedical sciences.
+Students typically are able to meet the requirements of both the MS and the DVM degree in four to five years and both the PhD degree and the DVM degree in six to seven years.
 Applicants must be admitted to the Graduate School following acceptance into the College of Veterinary Medicine.
 To be eligible for Graduate School, the veterinary student must hold a baccalaureate degree, or equivalent credits, and possess an outstanding undergraduate record.
-Application to the Graduate School must be made through one of the academic departments of the College of Veterinary Medicine (Basic Medical Sciences, Comparative Pathobiology, Veterinary Clinical Sciences).
-Subsequent course registration is the responsibility of the student, his/her major professor, and the academic department.
+Students should identify a faculty member with expertise in their area of research interest to serve as their major professor.
+Application to the Graduate School must be made through the academic department and/or interdisciplinary graduate program with which the major professor is affiliated.
+Subsequent course registration is the responsibility of the student, his/her major professor, and the academic department/graduate program.

 A research training program is tailored to the background and career goals of the individual student.
 Veterinary students typically enter the MS or PhD program during the first two years of veterinary school.
 They will select a major professor and an advisory committee.
 The student and his/her advisory committee will prepare a "plan of study" early in the program.

-Graduate study may be scheduled during the summers after Year 1 and Year 2 of veterinary school.
-Students in the DVM/MS or DVM/PhD program will generally enroll in the DVM non-practice track for their fourth year of study.
+Graduate study may be scheduled during the summers after year 1 and year 2 of veterinary school.
+Students pursuing DVM/MS or DVM/PhD degrees can enroll in the DVM non-practice track for their fourth year of study.
 Nearly half of the coursework of the non-practice track in Year 4 may involve research for the graduate degree.
-The student will typically complete the research program following receipt of the DVM degree.
-Students with prior graduate research training are encouraged to apply to the combined degree program.
-They may be able to complete their PhD as they finish their DVM.
+The student will typically complete the graduate degree following receipt of the DVM degree.
+Students with prior graduate research training are encouraged to consider pursuing a concurrent graduate degree because they may be able to complete their PhD as they finish their DVM.

 For further information regarding the DVM/MS or DVM/PhD program, address inquiries to the Student Services Center.